Bayesian inference for aggregated Hawkes processes: Aggregated Hawkes process

-Hawkes process models are flexible and there are many other choices for $\mu(t)$, $g_1(t)$, $g_2(s)$ and $f(s).$ In \cref{subsec:identifiability}, we showed that the Hawkes process model is identifiable based on temporal or spatio-temporal data with exponential or Lomax density for the time component and Gaussian density for the spatial component of the triggering function.
-We also showed an extension for non-constant background intensity.
+Hawkes process models are flexible and there are many parametric choices for the functions in the background and offspring intensities.
+The theorems in \cref{subsec:identifiability} can be used to established identifiability of model parameters for any adopted functional form.
+Here, we establish identifiability for the functional form choices in this manuscript.

-For simplicity, we specify that the occurrence of immigrants is homogeneous in time by specifying $\mu(t)=\mu1{\{t\ge 0\}}$ moving forward.
-For spatio-temporal data, we assume that the background intensity is homogeneous over the region $W$ for most of the manuscript, and \( f(s) = |W|^{-1}{1{\{s\in W\}}} \), where $|W|$ is the area of the spatial window.
-We extend this in \cref{sec:application} where we considered a spatio-temporal model with a non-homogeneous background intensity over space.
+In simulation studies, we specify that the occurrence of immigrants is homogeneous in time and space by specifying $\mu(t)=\mu$ and \( f(\sss) = |W|^{-1}{1{\{s\in W\}}} \), where $|W|$ is the area of the spatial window.
+In our study of \cref{sec:application}, we set $\mu(t) = \mu\exp(-\eta t)$ to allow for an overall temporal trend in the occurrence of immigrant events, where $\mu > 0$ ensures that the background intensity is positive, and $\eta > 0$ ensures that it does not diverge with $t$.
+We also set $f(\sss \mid t) = f(\sss)$ where

-We consider forms of the excitation function as displayed in \cref{tab:specification}.
-We mainly focus on the exponential density with rate parameter $\beta$ for the time component (mean $1 / \beta$), and we focus on the bivariate Gaussian density for the spatial component.
-For the multivariate Hawkes process, we maintain these specifications while allowing for different parameters for each component of the process.
-Most parametric alternatives are straightforward to implement within our framework.
-We analyze Hawkes processes with the Lomax offspring kernel in the Appendix.
+for functions $d_1,d_2,d_3$ on $\mathbb{R}^2$ (see \cref{sec:application}) and $C_1,C_2$ normalizing constants.
+Throughout we adopt a separable excitation function $g(t,\sss) = g_1(t)g_2(\sss)$ with an exponential or Lomax density for $g_1(t)$ and a Gaussian density for $g_2(\sss)$.
+The following propositions show the identifiability results for these special cases of Hawkes processes.